MPDADDY/news_app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Country Canvas <a name="about-project"></a>
+# 📖 Country Data <a name="about-project"></a>

-**Country Canvas** is a simple app created by React.js that display a filter able country list with title, flag and area.
+**Country Data** is a simple app created by React.js that display a filter able country list with title, flag and area.
 By clicking on the contry it displays some details about that country on a specfic page.

 ## 🛠 Built With <a name="built-with"></a>